Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 |"prebuilt-receipt"| Text extraction and prebuilt fields and values pertaining to English sales receipts
 |"{custom-model-id}"| Text extraction, selection marks, tables, labeled fields and values from your custom documents

-Sample code snippets to illustrate using a DocumentAnalysisClient [here](#analyze-documents-using-a-custom-model "Analyze Documents Using a Custom Model").
+Sample code snippets to illustrate using a DocumentAnalysisClient [here].

 ### DocumentModelAdministrationClient
 The [DocumentModelAdministrationClient][document_model_admin_sync_client] and